Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: ARC

 \subsection{Kramers' turnover analog}

 ARC displays behavior that is both CR--like and PR--like depending on the point on the parameter space.
 Generally speaking the separation between these two regimes happens along a line of constant $\tau$ marking the smallest $\ql\qs\qr$ timescale to appear.
-Figure~\ref{fig:s4}(a) shows the Kramers' turnover analogue for different ARC cases.
+Figure~\ref{fig:s4}(a) shows the Kramers' turnover analog for different ARC cases.
 When $\gamma\tau$ line goes fully inside CR--like regime, the behavior is (by definition) directly analogous to Fig.~\ref{fig:s1}.
 As $\gamma\tau$ increases, the curve starts to register coherent oscillations that appear on top of plateau.
 For low and moderate $\action$, the plot registers overly--coherent $\qs$, and then enters the physical PR--like regime which is the most natural scenario for the steady--state.
 Eventually, coherent evolution leads to the complete reversal of the current flow when entering the overly--coherent $\ql\qs\qr$ regime.
 Figure~\ref{fig:s4}(b) shows the same data but plotted versus $\tau$ instead of $\action$.
-This helps to see the emergence of oscillations as a result of coherent evolution.
-The period of coherent oscillations is almost invariant with refresh strength.
+This helps to see the emergence of oscillations as a result of coherent evolution. {The period of coherent oscillations is roughly constant with refresh strength.
+This is due to the fact that the (partial) refresh incoherently adds a stationary component to the reservoir's state (e.g., the thermal equilibrium state when not connected to the junction system).
+The component of the state carrying the wavefront will have it continue to propagate at the same speed (dictated by the Hamiltonian and initial packet).
+Even in the CR and CR--like regime, the wavefront propagates at the same velocity, but, since the $\ql\qs\qr$ state goes into a global NESS, the wavefront completely dissipates.
+Its transversal, though, does influence the correlations present in the NESS. }